Jessewcs/Project/README.md

             print("Invalid Input: Please enter a valid number!", file=sys.stderr) print()
 ```
-The function, get_ski_quantity() prompts the user for a valid integral value quantity for that specific SKU.
+The function, get_sku_quantity() prompts the user for a valid integral value quantity for that specific SKU.

 ```python
 def get_sku_category():